Azure/AzureStackHCI-EvalGuide/nested/steps/2a_ManagementInfraGUI.md

 1. Create the DC01 VM using Hyper-V Manager
 2. Complete the Out of Box Experience (OOBE)
-3. Configure the domain controller with AD, DNS and DHCP roles
+3. Configure the domain controller with AD and DNS roles

 ### Create the DC01 VM using Hyper-V Manager ###
 In this step, you'll be using Hyper-V Manager to deploy a Windows Server 2019 domain controller.
 With this being the GUI guide, you'll be deploying Windows Server with the Desktop Experience.